Indian Clothing for Men

 Dhoti – a long, rectangular piece of unstitched cloth wrapped around the waist and the legs and knotted at the waist; the methods of wrapping and knotting vary in style; worn by men only; can be long or short, simple or formal.

-Jutti – a shoe of leather typically with a closed back and straight toe.
+Jutti – a shoe of leather typically with a closed back and straight toe (not curved upward).

 Mojari – a leather shoe with a closed, curled toe and open back; created by artisans and highly embellished.